 In selecting housing, Elijah Family Homes focuses on safety and security.
 EFH tenants present a special needs population, including:

-- children and parents have experienced trauma
+- children and parents having experienced trauma

-- children are reunited with parent(s) after removal
+- children reuniting with parent(s) after removal

 - parents lacking a supportive, family safety net

 - families representing multiple generations of poverty, substance abuse, child abuse, domestic violence and poor education.